-The graduate programs in biology with emphases in marine environmental biology, neurobiology/cell biology or integrative and evolutionary biology provide education and training of biologists interested in living systems ranging from cellular to ecosystem levels of organization, investigated by laboratory or field work.
+The graduate programs in biology with emphases in marine environmental biology and neurobiology/cell biology provide education and training of biologists interested in living systems ranging from cellular to ecosystem levels of organization, investigated by laboratory or field work.
 Courses and faculty research interests allow a multidisciplinary approach.
 Specialty areas of particular strength include marine biology, biological oceanography, neurobiology, cell biology, and integrative and evolutionary biology.
 A number of additional research areas are provided by adjunct faculty in the adjacent Los Angeles County Museum of Natural History and elsewhere.
 Students develop the ability to formulate and test hypotheses, integrating information and concepts in the completion of a research project (M.S.) or dissertation (Ph.D.).
 A guidance committee is formed for each student during the first year to develop a particular program of course work and research, and to evaluate the student's progress.
 Specific information about the options in Biological Sciences can be obtained by requesting marine environmental biology and neurobiology information brochures.

-Applicants must have a bachelor's degree in a natural science (preferably biology), or in mathematics or engineering; required background courses include organic chemistry, general physics and mathematics through integral calculus.
+Applicants must have a bachelor's degree in a natural science (preferably biology), or in mathematics or engineering; required back-ground courses include organic chemistry, general physics and mathematics through integral calculus.
 Applicants are evaluated by their transcripts and GPA; scores on the GRE General Test; three letters of recommendation; and a statement of interests.
 A faculty member must serve as initial sponsor and advisor.
 Applicants who are accepted but judged to have minor deficiencies are expected to correct them within the first year.

-Applications include a university and a departmental form; these may be obtained from: Graduate Student Coordinator, Department of Biological Sciences, University of Southern California, Los Angeles, CA 90089-0371.
+Applications to the graduate program include a departmental form which may be obtained from: Graduate Programs Manager, Department of Biological Sciences, University of Southern California, Los Angeles, CA 90089-0371 or www.usc.edu/dept/LAS/biosci.

 These degrees are awarded under the jurisdiction of the Graduate School.
-Refer to the Requirements for Graduation section (page 62) and the Graduate School section of the catalogue (page 601) for general regulations.
+Refer to the Requirements for Graduation section (page 81) and the Graduate School section of the catalogue (page 91) for general regulations.
 All courses applied toward the degrees must be courses accepted by the Graduate School.